chenwei0129/cartoonGAN/README.md

     Go to the folder “capture”, there is the cartoonized image. webcam frame → .png

+Folder "capture"

+    When you use USB webcam, you can key in 'c' to capture the image, and it will be in the folder.

+Folder "cartoonGAN_generator"

+    The architecture of cartoonGAN is in the folder.

+Folder "cartoon_png" and "gif2png/1"

+    When you process gif, there are some steps to finish.

+    Step1

+        Transfer the input gif to many png images in the folder "gif2png/1.

+    Step2

+        Use cartonGAN to cartoonize the images in "gif2png/1", and put them in the folder "cartoon_png".

+    Step3

+        Transfer the images in "cartoon_png" to a gif, and put it in "cartoon_result".

+Folder "cartoon_result"

+    For any type of input image, the result of cartoonized image(.png or .gif) will be in the folder.

 reference

     [1]Chen, Y., Lai, Y.K., Liu, Y.J.: CartoonGAN: generative adversarial networks for photo cartoonization.
 In: Proceedings 31st Meeting of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, CVPR 2018, Salt Lake City, UT, United States, pp. 9465–9474 (2018)